 When you begin, you want the wall to be clean and smooth, with no flaking paint.
 Lay down a drop cloth to prevent glue from fall and sticking to the floor.

 Step 2 | Cut Wall Mural Rolls

-The mural arrives in a single tube that provides instructions for where to cut to create each strip of the mural.
+The mural arrives in a single tube that provides instructions for where to cut and create each strip of the mural.
 Each strip is numbered so you can easily determine which strip goes up to create the mural image.
-Cut out each strip and lay it out to make sure it is the correct size and there are no defects with it.
+Use scissors to cut each strip and lay it out to make sure it is the correct size and there are no defects with it.

 Step 3 | Make the Wallpaper Paste

 Step 4 | Mark a Line on the Wall for the First Strip

 The first strip of wallpaper hung is the most important.
-Measure the width of the wall mural strip marked with number 1.Take that width measurement and mark that same distance from the corner of where the mural will begin.
+With measuring tape, measure the width of the wall mural strip marked with number 1.Take that width measurement and mark that same distance from the corner of where the mural will begin.

 Next, line up the level next to the bottom and middle mark.
 If the top of the level needs to lean towards the corner of the wall to be perfectly level, you want to use the bottom mark to create your straight line.
 It is better to be able to take off the excess wallpaper in the corner than to have one part of the wall perfectly align and then a sliver of the wall is not covered by the wallpaper.